Chakradhar-Jeereddy/docker/README.md

 fc156b96a2c0: Pushed
 latest: digest: sha256:0c64b8cdb5a0e0c2dd955745b840098cef3f946d8f4bcd4ced580c188a1f264e size: 855

-If you are pulling the image, first it will check whether it is available in local repo.
+***Note:*** If you are pulling the image, first it will check whether it is available in local repo.
-If not, it will pull from central repo.

-docker rm -f `docker ps -a -q` docker rmi -f images `docker images -q`

-docker pull joindevops/from
+            If not, it will pull from central repo. docker rm -f `docker ps -a -q` docker rmi -f images `docker images -q` docker pull joindevops/from

 RUN